 From the Nahuatl word, tamalli, meaning "wrapped."
 A dough is made from fat and masa flour, then wrapped, filled, in a corn husk and steamed.
-Plate like an enchilada with a chile sauce, pico de gallo, cheese, refried beans and rice, etc.
+It's plated like an enchilada with a chile sauce, pico de gallo, cheese, refried beans and rice, etc.

-The tamal is probably the pinnacle of Mexican good eats, a tradition of long, beautiful and tastiness even without the royal tamal!
+The tamal is probably the pinnacle of Mexican good eats—a tradition of long, beautiful tastiness even without the royal tamal!

 16 tamales (?)

 |10 oz can||beef broth (or vegetable broth or just water)|